Alternative Paths

 You can also do a minor in business to show your readiness to work in the business world.
 Pairing a business minor with a non-business major can give you a balanced profile and show you’re ready for anything.

-Other majors similar to Business at UofL—read about them at https://catalog.louisville.edu/undergraduate/majors/
+There are other majors that share some overlapping elements with Business at UofL—read about them at https://catalog.louisville.edu/undergraduate/majors/

 - Applied Engineering